Woy Woy - Blackwall

 What has been the trend in development approvals over the past five years in the Woy Woy - Blackwall SA2?

-Looking at development activity over the past five years, the Woy Woy - Blackwall SA2's approval levels have been significantly above the yearly average of 38, indicating strong recent growth in development activity.
+Looking at development activity over the past five years, the Woy Woy - Blackwall SA2's approval levels have been slightly above the yearly average of 38, showing modest growth in recent years.

 How many dwellings will be needed to accommodate future population growth in the Woy Woy - Blackwall SA2?